Garfeald/pussy-uptime/README.md

 Pussy Uptime

-app for tracking validators online and skipping blocks
+app for tracking validators online and skipped blocks